Oncure/TAZ/tests/unittest_descriptions.md

 ### Test WigMaxLikelihood
 - Test that WigMaxLikelihood returns the maximum of the prior probabilities when provided Poisson distributions.

+### Test WigMaxLikelihoods
+- Test that WigMaxLikelihoods returns the B-most likely prior ladders when provided Poisson distributions.
+(NOT IMPLEMENTED YET)

 ### Test Mean Parameter Estimation
 - Test that the value and uncertainty for each mean parameter is statistically valid.
 (NOT IMPLEMENTED YET)